 Probably THE BIGGEST challenge when photographing an aquarium is dealing with reflections in the glass.
 If you are able to, turn off other lights and the television in the room.
 That may sound like blasphemy, but don’t worry, the TV is a forgiving deity.
 Don’t wear bright, reflective colors, if you can help it (unless you WANT to see your reflection in the aquarium glass).
 Position the camera as close to the aquarium glass as you can.

-Tip # 6: Use a rubber lens hood
+Tip # 6: Use a rubber lens hood to reduce glare in that fish tank photo

 One inexpensive camera gizmo that can help you take better aquarium pictures is a rubber lens hood.
 You want the flexible rubber style hood, rather than the hard-plastic tulip flower lens hoods because you actually want to place the hood directly onto the aquarium glass.
 This will essentially eliminate glare, and the soft, flexible rubber material won’t scratch the glass or acrylic on your tank.